fbpx

 How to Get a Green Card as an Undocumented Immigrant in the United States

-We spoke with immigration experts to answer their most frequently asked questions.
-One thing they all agreed on is this: obtaining a lawful status is very complex and depends on the circumstances of each individual.
+According to immigration experts, obtaining a lawful status is very complex and depends on the circumstances of each individual.
 It is best to consult with an immigration attorney.

 This article, along with the quotes mentioned, are solely for informational purposes only and does not constitute legal advice.
 For legal assistance please see our list of Pro-bono Lawyers in New York

-Do you have additional questions that we should answer?
-Send an email to info@documentedny.com or a message to our WhatsApp chat.
+If you have additional questions that we should answer, email info@documentedny.com

 Also read: Guide of Resources for Immigrants